Thoughtscript/java_stuff/README.md

 Hi!
 Thanks for taking a look at my repo!

 I've assembled several Java Spring examples here.
 Some date back years.
 Others exist in production open-source collections.
 I hope it gives you a good sense of where I'm at.

+> **Note: Updated 5.12.20** these samples were great for their time and should show where I was at with Java and Spring (hopefully indicating where I'm presently at too).
+However, these are severely deprecated with numerous security vulnerabilities stem from the core libraries used.
+My code should be fairly secure but exists to primarily demonstrate how to use these basic libraries and do cool things in Spring.
+It's strongly advised to update the dependencies in here (which will remove most of the vulnerabilities if not all).
+I also have newer spec examples floating around on GitHub that lack these issues!

 Hosted: https://github.com/Thoughtscript/java_stuff